worthyag/SixLove/reports/finalReport.md

 _The app that connects users._

-Testing was essential for the community since there was a lot of complex functionality. **Code snippet 21** displays the unit tests that I conducted.
+Testing was essential for the community since there was a lot of complex functionality. **Figure 119** displays the unit tests that I conducted.

 ```python
 ...